Hyder flare: Cause

 Quiescent filaments have been believed to belong to a magnetic trough, which can disappear due to the field's reconfiguration.
 When this happens, the filamentary material is said to be thrown into the corona, creating a typical solar flare.
 Hyder explains that the process for Hyder flares differs, in that sometimes the filamentary material instead cascades down the outer sides of the elevated magnetic trough, or ridge, to interact with the lower chromospheric material that is producing the flare.
 If this falling process is not symmetrical on either side, then there will be a double parallel ribbon shape form, whereas a symmetrical fall will produce only a single parallel ribbon.
 A sporadic or insufficient fall of filamentary material will cause bright knots of solar flares to be produced.

 History

 Hyder flares were first observed by Max Waldmeier in 1938, who wrote a paper describing the phenomenon of suddenly disappearing filaments (disparition brusque), and mentioned that these can be associated with flare-like brightenings.

 Subsequent research wasn't completed until Charles Hyder published two papers in 1967 with the journal Solar Physics in which a proposed mechanism underlying Hyder flares was discussed in detail.

-Recently, the Hyder mechanism has come under question, most notably by Harold Zirin.
+The Hyder mechanism immediately came into controversy, most notably by Harold Zirin.
 Zirin questioned the filament falling down the side of the magnetic ridge, stating that magnetic reconfigurations will always create ejection.
 Comparisons to Hyder's 1968 publications were discussed in Harold Zirin and D. Russo Lackner's Volume 6, Issue 1 of Solar Physics pages 86–103: The Solar Flares of August 28 and 30, 1996.